louking/contracts/docs/contract-definitions.rst

     :sorted:

     client
         Name of the entity with whom the contract is being entered with.
-For :term:`events <event>`, the contract is sent to the client 'Contact Email' for approval.
+For :term:`contract races <contract race>`, the contract is sent to the client 'Contact Email' for approval.
 For :term:`sponsorships <sponsorship>`, the agreement is sent to the client 'Contact Email', already deemed approved.

+    contract race
+        :term:`Race` on a particular date.
+E.g., the contract race record saves information about the 9/14/2019 Market Street Mile

     course
         The course has an address where the finish line will be set up.
 Generally, we work with loop courses, so this is the same as the starting line.